 Ye Shall Be Clean

-Are you good enough for salvation?
-In this sermon by Dr. Martyn Lloyd-Jones, listeners learn that all humans are born into slavery to sin.
+In this sermon on Ezekiel 36:25 titled “Ye Shall Be Clean,” Dr. Martyn Lloyd-Jones tells listeners that all humans are born into slavery to sin.
 The first reality that sinners must come to in order for them to be saved by God is their sinfulness.
-Sinners stand dirty before God instead of clean before God.
-Preaching from Ezekiel 36:25, Dr. Lloyd-Jones preaches the good news of the Gospel, that all who come to Jesus Christ and repent shall indeed be cleansed by His holy blood.
+Sinners stand dirty before God.
+Dr. Lloyd-Jones preaches the good news of the gospel; that all who come to Jesus Christ and repent shall indeed be cleansed by His holy blood.
 Since God is light and there is no darkness at all in Him, sinners must be first cleansed before entering Heaven.
-The wonderful news, Dr. Lloyd-Jones tells us, is that Christ washes us clean as soon as we turn to Him and repent.
+The wonderful news is that Christ washes His people clean as soon as they turn to Him and repent.
 The Lord Jesus Christ came into this world specifically to atone for sins.
 He did not only teach or provide an example, though He did do these things.
 He came to be the propitiation for the sins of the world.
-Dr. Lloyd-Jones exhorts that the only way that a sinner can enter Heaven is through the eternal blood of Christ, which is sufficient to atone for all our sins.
-Listen as Dr. Martyn Lloyd-Jones preaches about the cleansing of Christ.
+Dr. Lloyd-Jones exhorts that the only way that a sinner can enter Heaven is through the eternal blood of Christ, which is sufficient to atone for all sins.

 About Dr. Martyn Lloyd-Jones